-I/We (Name) NRIC/Passport/Company Registration No being a Member/Members of Tai Sin Electric Limited hereby appoint the Chairman of the Meeting as my/our proxy to attend and vote for me/us on my/our behalf at the AGM of the Company to be held via live webcast and live audio-only stream on Thursday, 29 October 2020 at 10.00 a.m. and at any adjournment thereof.
+being a Member/Members of Tai Sin Electric Limited hereby appoint the Chairman of the Meeting as my/our proxy to attend and vote for me/us on my/our behalf at the AGM of the Company to be held via live webcast and live audio-only stream on Friday, 29 October 2021 at 10.00 a.m. and at any adjournment thereof.
 I/We direct my/our proxy to vote for, against or to abstain from voting the Resolutions proposed at the AGM as indicated hereunder.
 In appointing the Chairman of the AGM as proxy, a Member must give specific instructions as to voting, or abstentions from voting, in respect of a resolution in the form of proxy, failing which the appointment of the Chairman of the AGM as proxy for that resolution will be treated as invalid.

 Voting will be conducted by poll.
-Please indicate your vote "For" or "Against" or "Abstain" with a tick [√] within the box provided.
+Please indicate your vote "For" or "Against" or "Abstain" with a tick $[\sqrt{}]$ within the box provided.
 Alternatively, please indicate the number of votes as appropriate.
 If you mark the abstain box for a particular resolution, you are directing the Chairman not to vote on that resolution on a poll and your votes will not be counted in computing the required majority on a poll.

 No. Resolutions relating to: For Against Abstain 1.
 Adoption of Directors' Statement and Audited Financial Statements 2.
 Declaration of Final Dividend 3.
-Approval of Directors' Fees for year ending 30 June 2021 4. (a) Re-election of Mr. Lim Chye Huat @ Bobby Lim Chye Huat as a Director (b) Re-election of Mr. Renny Yeo Ah Kiang as a Director 5.
+Approval of Directors' Fees for year ending 30 June 2022 4. (a) Re-election of Mr. Lee Fang Wen as a Director (b) Re-election of Mr. Soon Boon Siong as a Director 5.
 Re-appointment of Auditors and fixing their remuneration 6.
 As special business - approving the Mandate for the Directors to issue new shares and/or convertible instruments 7.
-As special business - authorising the Directors to issue new shares pursuant to the Tai Sin Electric Limited Scrip Dividend Scheme Dated Dated this day of 2020.
-Total Nu ımber of Sha res Held
+As special business - authorising the Directors to issue new shares pursuant to the Tai Sin Electric Limited Scrip Dividend Scheme 8.
+As special business - approving the continued appointment of Mr. Soon Boon Siong as an Independent Director by Members (excluding the Directors, the Chief Executive Officer and their respective associates)